Ajairajv/Human-Model/README.md

 ## Contact

-For feedback or inquiries, open an issue on [GitHub](https://github.com/Ajairajv/human-model/issues) or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile).
-Built with 🎨 by [Ajairajv](https://github.com/Ajairajv).
+For feedback or inquiries, open an issue on [GitHub](https://github.com/Ajairajv/human-model/issues) Built with 🎨 by [Ajairajv](https://github.com/Ajairajv).